Xirobod/segurachain/README.md

 Once the whitepaper is complete, I will make the translation of this one into english.

 Everything has been developed in C#, and support Net5, a downgrade to NetFramework 4.8 is available.
+Other technical informations available on the whitepaper:
+<h5>ECDSA with SHA3-512, Curve: SECT571R1</h5>

-Visual Studio 2019 16.9 is required.
+<h5>Visual Studio 2019 16.9 is required.</h5>

 More upgrades of the project will coming soon, the complete version should be done the 1st July.